-The BA degree program in fashion at ASU combines history, business practices and hands-on studio experience to prepare students for a variety of roles in this important industry.
-This program is distinguished from other fashion programs in the U.S. through its integration with other research disciplines in the university.
-Students have the opportunity to pursue tracks in marketing and merchandising, costuming, wearable technology, sustainability, management and leadership, international experience, and fashion and culture.
-In the capstone experience, students develop a substantial project within their focus track.
+The fashion program combines history, business practices and hands-on studio experience to prepare students for a variety of roles in this global industry.
+Gaining a proficiency in illustration skills and fluency with materials, traditional techniques and digital technologies, students are prepared for interdisciplinary collaborations through coursework across marketing and merchandising, wearable technology, sustainability, management and leadership, international experience, and fashion and culture.
+In the capstone experience, students develop a substantial project within an area of focus.
 Opportunities for internships and study abroad further advance students' professional goals.

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.